 By Eric Czarnik

-WEST BLOOMFIELD — It’s a favorite for the Fourth of July and the summer barbecue, but the corncob could hold the secret to cleaning up the recent oil spill in the Gulf of Mexico, according to a West Bloomfield Township business owner.
+WEST BLOOMFIELD — It’s a favorite for the Fourth of July and the summer barbecue, but corn, actually the cob, could hold the secret to cleaning up the recent oil spill in the Gulf of Mexico, according to a West Bloomfield Township business owner.

 Adria Brown, a member of West Bloomfield’s Wetland Review Board, is also president and CEO of Recovery I Inc. She founded the company in 1992 in order to sell environmentally friendly products that clean up oil or chemical spills.